 Nonetheless, we stayed true to our menu choice and both decided to have the gyoza’s to start, the Chinese prosperity rice bowl main for me and wagyu beef for Lewis.
-For dessert, we opted not to go for any of the choices on the CNY menu and instead asked if we could choose our third course from the main menu – the staff were more than happy to allow this – and we both went for our favourite, and a rather nostalgic dish, the Hong Kong French toast.
+For dessert, we opted not to go for any of the choices on the CNY menu and instead asked if we could choose our third course from the main menu – the staff was more than happy to allow this – and we both went for our favourite, and a rather nostalgic dish, Hong Kong French toast.

 To book a reservation at the Clifford Pier or one of Fullerton Bay Hotel’s other restaurants, visit their website: https://www.fullertonhotels.com/the-fullerton-bay-hotel/dining.html